shsagir/play-area-sync/docs/install-laravel-5-uni.md

 ### Sending mail

 You can not use [sendmail](quirks#toc-mailing) on fortrabbit but Laravel provides a API over the popular SwiftMailer library.
 The mail configuration file is `app/config/mail.php`, and contains options allowing you to change your SMTP host, port, and credentials, as well as set a global form address for all messages delivered by the library.

-## Add an existing project

-You can also push your existing Laravel installation to fortrabbit.
-When you already using Git, you can add fortrabbit as an additional remote, like described [above](#toc-install) under point 6.
-When moving from another host to fortrabbit, please also read our [migration guide](/migrating) as well.